 By the 1820s, Gobrecht had begun engraving dies and had an interest in working as an engraver for the U.S. Mint.
 Though he was not offered the position of head engraver for years, he did do some important work for the U.S. Mint producing some punches.

 In the late summer of 1835, Gobrecht was officially hired as a second engraver after primary engraver at the time, William Kneass, suffered a debilitating stroke.

-Work soon began on a new design for the silver dollar; this became the first coin to bear the Liberty Seated design that famously adorned most of U.S. coin denominations during the bulk of 1800s.
+Work soon began on a new design for the silver dollar — which became the first coin to bear the Seated Liberty design that famously adorned most of U.S. coin denominations during the bulk of 1800s.

-Silver dollars produced from 1840 to 1873 still bear the Liberty Seated design but are called Liberty Seated dollars.
+- Silver dollars produced from 1840 to 1873 are called Liberty Seated dollars, even though they still bear the Seated Liberty design.